samplchallenges/SAMPL7/README.md

 - (12/2/2019): Add PHIP2 Stage 2 inputs
 - (12/5/2019): Add PHIP2 Stage 2 submission format.
 Submission link still to come.
 - (12/7/2019): Add PHIP2 example submission package.
+- (12/7/2019): Add link to bare-bones [PHIP2 Stage 2 submission uploads](http://sampl-submission.us-west-1.elasticbeanstalk.com/submit/) -- open for submissions, but does not yet validate that provided poses are valid.
+Use at your own risk.

 ## Challenge overview